davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

     exec ./bitfo start
 ```

-3. Last but not least, we must configure `opentelemtry` to process our spans
+3. Last but not least, we must configure `opentelemetry` to process our spans

 In dev and test, we're not going to send our spans anywhere, so they become a noop